Methods for dendrochronolocial analyses

 Both optical microscopic investigation methods and the use of flatbed scanners have limitations in the processing of samples with very narrow annual rings and low-contrast (e.g. charcoal).

 In order to measure such projects successfully, a new method was developed in the VIAS Dendro-Laboratory, which is based on image acquisition with the help of scanning electron microscopes.
 In a first step, charcoal pieces are ground, then vapor-coated with a wafer-thin gold layer and introduced into the evacuated sample chamber of a SEM.
 At moderate magnification (75-120x), the cell lumens become clearly visible.
 The SEM operator takes overlapping images with a computer.
-In a next step these images are put together to a mosaic on the computer and measured with the OSM software,
+In a next step these images are put together to a mosaic on the computer and measured with the OSM software, like the scanned pictures.
+Again, the main advantage is to be able to return to the measurements in the subsequent statistical and optical evaluation and synchronisation of the measurements.

 However, preparing and working on the SEM is a time-consuming and expensive procedure.
 The VIAS Dendro-Laboratory thanks the Institute for Paleontology of the University of Vienna for permission to examine our samples on their microscope.